15 October 2018

 “I can confirm this is concrete” I joke, trying to break a little tension before the technical onslaught to come.

-“That’s the point,” Mark says in reply to my feeble joke.
+“That’s the point,” he says in reply to my feeble joke.
 “It’s almost mechanically identical but it produces 10% of the emissions compared to conventional cement.
 It’s the way all cement will be in 10 years’ time.”

 Portland cement – or as you may know it, cement – is responsible for 8% of global CO2 emissions.
 The emissions from cement are greater than those from every car, truck, train and plane combined; yet cement is far down most people’s list of considerations when they think of fighting climate change.

 “The thing is, cement production creates carbon dioxide in the same way wheat harvesting produces straw, it’s an unavoidable part of the process” – emphasises the researcher.

 He is referring to the chemical reaction used to produce lime, the active ingredient in cement.
 When cement is produced, limestone is heated to over 1,400°C, at which point it breaks down into lime and CO2.